Introduction tutorial to positive displacement pumps basic operating principles

 With only one cylinder the fluid flow varies between maximum flow when the plunger moves through the middle positions, and zero flow when the plunger is in the end positions.
 A lot of energy is wasted when the fluid is accelerated in the piping system.
 Vibration and "water hammers" may be a serious problem.
 In general the problems are compensated by using two or more cylinders not working in phase with each other.

-In diaphragm pumps the plunger pressurizes hydraulic oil which is used to flex a diaphragm in the pumping cylinder.
-Diaphragm valves are used to pump hazardous and toxic fluids.
+In a diaphragm pump the plunger pressurizes hydraulic oil which is used to flex a diaphragm in the pumping cylinder.
+Diaphragm pumps are used to pump hazardous and toxic fluids.

 Typical rotary pumps are